Indian Butter Chicken

 I am by no means an expert in Indian cooking.
 Or for any ethnic recipes that I share, from Mexican to Asian.
 But after plenty of research, trial and error, and condensing some very complicated and time-consuming recipes for Indian butter chicken into this very straightforward and easy one, I can definitely say that it’s a winner that my daughter and I loved.

-None of the spices are so exotic that they are hard to find and you can find them all in your regular grocery store.
+• None of the spices are hard to find and are easy to grab from your local grocery store.
 Keeping recipes convenient enough so that people actually make them is important to me!

-Garnished with cilantro and served on top basmati rice, this is a keeper that’s faster than going to your local Indian restaurant because it’s ready in 30 minutes and tastes every bit as amazing.
-It may be a simple butter chicken recipe, but I promise it’s packed with flavor!
+• Garnished with cilantro and served on top of basmati rice or cauliflower rice with a side of naan, this is a keeper that’s faster than going to your local Indian restaurant because it’s ready in 30 minutes and tastes every bit as amazing.

-To make this simple butter chicken recipe (including the addicting butter chicken sauce), you’ll need:
+To make this simple butter chicken recipe, you’ll need:

 • Tomato sauce

-This recipe for Indian butter chicken is as quick and easy as it gets!
+The best butter chicken recipe, this is quick, easy, and as good as it gets!
 Here are the basic steps to making this simple butter chicken recipe:

 1. Heat a little butter in a skillet and sauté the onions until they begin to soften and caramelize.

-3. Then, stir in the spices and garlic.
+3. Stir in the spices and garlic, allowing the ingredients to blend.

 4. You can’t have butter chicken without plenty of butter!
 After adding the spices, you add (more) butter and heavy cream.
 It’s a full-fat dairy marriage in heaven that produces a buttery, creamy, full-bodied sauce that is butter chicken’s signature.